Used Oil Grants

 Three priorities have been established for this offering:

-- Third priority - to establish a DIY used oil collection at an existing recycling center, solid waste collection facility, or other publically owned facility.
+Establish a DIY used oil collection at an existing recycling center, solid waste collection facility, or other publicly owned facility.

 Applicants can use this grant to cover the cost to build or upgrade Automotive Fluid Collection Centers, but such funds may not be used for regular operation expenses of a recurring nature.
 Eligible expenses include, but are not limited to: